From the Diary of a Kitchen Goddess: Holiday Spiced Pumpkin Rice Pudding

 After lunch, Esperanza and I pulled on our winter coats and snow pants to sculpt snow in our front yard.
 Some of our neighbors engaged us in a snowball fight.
 We made snow angels facing the sidewalk.
 When the holiday lights were turned on, they created halos above the angels' heads.

 At around 4pm, our guests began to arrive.
-Esperanza lit the pillar candle in the middle of our large, round serving table, then opened the door to give our neighbors a warm welcome.
+Esperanza lit the pillar candle in the middle of our large round serving table, then opened the door to welcome our neighbors in with hugs.
 She took their coats and side dishes, and encouraged them to start making paper bag puppets.

 Fun and Food on the Longest Night of the Year

-When she was not welcoming guests, she helped put out the food and beverages.
-She served our guests, then began a puppet show with her chipmunk puppet at the theatre.
+When she was not welcoming guests, Esperanza helped put out the food and beverages.
+She served our guests individually, then began a puppet show with her chipmunk puppet at the theatre.
 Filled with cocoa and covered in glitter, the children soon joined her.
 The adults sat and watched as they sipped their claret.

 When all the guests had gathered and the food placed on the table, each neighbor was invited to light the votive candle at their place from the pillar candle in the middle of the table.
 The adults helped the children.
 When all the candles were lit, I recited a benediction of our food and guests, and we all began to eat.